pculture/miro-user-manual/en/playing.rst

 4. The play/pause button.

-5. The fullscreen button.

-6. The next button.
+5. The next button.

-7. The timeline showing how far into the media item you are, the current position, and how much is left.
+6. The timeline showing how far into the media item you are, the current position, and how much is left.

-8. The name of the media item and the name of the feed it is in.
+7. The name of the media item and the name of the podcast it is in.

-9. The volume control.
+8. The volume control.

 .. index::